seeingthroughthenet/nibbana-the-mind-stilled/manuscript/html/nibbana.md

 O Blackie, you only come to grief."

-*Kaṇha*, Blackie, is one of the epithets of *Mara*.
+*Kaṇha*, Blackie, is one of the epithets of *Māra*.
 Even gods and *Brahmas* are unable to find out the object of the *arahant's* mind when he is in the *phalasamāpatti*, the attainment to the fruit. *Māra* can never discover it.
 That is why this attainment is said to leave *Māra* clueless or deluded (*Mārassetaṁ pamohanaṁ*).[^fn568] All this is due to the uniqueness of this level of concentration.

 The three deliverances *animitta, appaṇihita* and *suññata*, are indeed extraordinary and the verse *na saññā saññī* refers to this *arahattaphalasamādhi*, which is signless, undirected and void.